 • “Avoid Distractions with App Integrations” – Asana

-Each one addresses a pain point or a need which could increase the likelihood of grabbing a user’s attention.
+Each one addresses a pain point or a need that could increase the likelihood of grabbing a user’s attention.

 Add clear CTAs